Putting our brands first: How Bold prepares for peak season traffic in 2022

 Leading up to Black Friday, we go over everything to ensure we have all the needed KPIs, and to ensure that there are systems in place to monitor and alert us to any looming problems.

-In addition to giving us insights, I like to challenge myself and the team to see how much we can improve our KPIs in order to position ourselves better for Black Friday/Cyber Monday.
+In addition to giving us insights, I like to challenge myself and the team to see how much we can improve our KPIs in order to position ourselves better for BFCM.
 Although the majority of what I’m personally looking at is ‘requests per minute’, ‘response time’, ‘server load’, ‘cache hit %’, and ‘uptime’, this extends to the support and marketing teams as well.

 Testing for scale

-It’s important to note that it takes roughly the whole year to reach the amount of traffic that we experienced over the previous Black Friday/Cyber Monday weekend; each subsequent holiday we’ll see double or triple the amount of traffic… and it’s hitting us all at once.
+It takes roughly the whole year to reach the amount of traffic that we experienced over the previous BFCM weekend.
+Each subsequent holiday we’ll see double or triple the amount of traffic, and it’s hitting us all at once.

 We have to take on the very difficult task of putting measures in place to prepare us for traffic we’ve never experienced before.
 Plus, it’s hard to mimic real traffic because we can’t predict which apps will be used most, and we don’t know which of our newer releases will get the most attention from our customers.

-Despite these unknowns, we leverage tools such as ‘Hey’ which allows us to stress test our servers, sending tremendous amounts of fabricated traffic to our apps in order to mimic real traffic.
+Despite these unknowns, we leverage tools such as ‘Hey’, which allows us to stress test our servers, sending tremendous amounts of fabricated traffic to our apps.
+We have also integrated a new software called Locust, a load-testing tool that behaves more like a customer going through the buyers journey, providing useful insights.

 By monitoring these tools, we get insight into how our environment will handle the volume and scale it to meet the needs of the upcoming holiday, as well as determine any bottlenecks in our systems.